CoffeeBeforeArch/pytest_guide/src/fixtures/yield_fixtures.md

   print('Finishing up!')
 ```

 Instead of calling return, our function now calls `yield` so it can be resumed after our test finishes.
-Additionally, we can add a print to our test to show that our fixture prints our outside of test execution:
+Additionally, we can add a print to our test to show that our fixture prints outside of test execution:

 ```python
 # A simple test for our function 'square'